vis-kid/octopress_drafts_previewer/source/_posts/2015-07-15-bourbon-functions.md

 ## Tint & Shade Color Functions

-You might already be familiar with Sass's built in functions for colors like **lighten()** and **darken()** which do exactly what you'd expect.
-Bourbon provides two additional awesome color functions for your convenience:
+You might already be familiar with Sass’s built in functions for colors like `lighten()` and `darken()` which do exactly what you’d expect.
+Bourbon provides two additional awesome color functions for your convenience.
+Both functions take a color and percentage parameter to fine-tune the color mix.

 + ### **tint() function**